 - If you’re traveling by regional train you may need to validate your train ticket before boarding the train to avoid a fine.

-- buy train tickets for fast trains on Rail Europe.
+- Book train tickets for fast trains on Rail Europe.

 See these cities and more places to go on our map of the Emilia-Romagna region.